pritampanda15/AutodockGPU/README.md

 Remeber to keep prepare_dpf42.py file in the home folder from which you can call the python file.

 Run prep.sh from outside the folder.
-OIt will prepare all the dpf files bu creating folders respective to the number of ligands
+It will prepare all the dpf files bu creating folders respective to the number of ligands

 Then launch actual autodock script to run launch_ad.sh or if you have gpu then launcgAD4gpu.bash